 Contactless debit/credit card

 If you have Apple Pay, Android Pay, Barclaycard, Barclays Contactless Mobile or bPay, you can pay for transportation with that, just like you would an Oyster Card or contactless card.
 This is always my last resort method of payment because if your phone dies and you don’t have that specific card on you, you’ll miss out on the daily cap advantages.
+Also, some foreign banks don’t allow Apple Pay to be used on London’s public transportation, for some reason.

 Get your phone connected